populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 Breaking down the above query:

 - `query MyFirstQuery` is the name of the query.
 This is optional, but it's good practice to name your queries.
-  - Project with the name "example-project-name"
+  - Project with the name "sandbox"
       - Inside this project, retrieve information about:
           - `sequencingGroups`
               - Within each `sequencingGroup`, fetch data about: